 For bloggers and website owners who are using Google Analytics and wish to track your site traffic from RSS or XML feeds, try the following steps:

-- Identify your template within your blog CMS tool where the RSS or Atom feeds are generated.
+- Identify your template within your blog CMS tool where the RSS or XML feeds are generated.

-- After you set the query parameters into your URL within your xml file, publish or refresh your xml file.
+- Publish or refresh your XML file after you set the query parameters into your URL within your XML file.

-- Access your Google Analytics report, and go to Acquisition > Campaigns, or create a custom report using source/medium dimensions.
-You should be able to get the traffic data attributing to people who visited your site via RSS or XML feeds.
+- Access your Google Analytics report, go to Acquisition > Campaigns, or create a custom report using source/medium dimensions.
+You should see the traffic data attributed to people who visited your site via RSS or XML feeds.